sumit25mim10015-byte/digital-literacy-project/report/Project_Report.md

+## Task 1 – Infographic

+In this task, I created a digital literacy infographic using Canva.
+The infographic includes important topics such as safe internet practices, useful digital tools, and email etiquette.

+I used a template and customized it by adding relevant points and visuals.
+This helped me understand how to present information in a clear and attractive way.

+One challenge I faced was arranging the content properly, but it was an interesting and creative experience.
+This task improved my understanding of digital literacy and design skills.

 ## Task 2 – Digital Portfolio

 In this task, I created and updated my professional profiles on GitHub and LinkedIn.
 These platforms are important for building a strong digital presence and showcasing skills.